g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p3.md

 <img src="https://media.giphy.com/media/wQzqIYHE15zMI/giphy.gif" width="340" height="250"/>

-To avoid these accidental errors channels provide a better syntax to indicate whether a channel is just for reading or writing.
+To avoid these accidental errors, channels provide a better syntax to indicate whether a channel is just for reading or writing.

 ## **Read and Write Channels**